davidfischer-ch/pytoolbox/README.rst

 Repository: https://github.com/davidfischer-ch/pytoolbox

-This library supports Python 3.9 and 3.10.
+This library supports Python 3.11 and more recent.

 ------------------------------------
 What the release number stands for ?